USF-Team/USFBOT/README.md

 `/unlock` Unlocks a channel with a reason | Required Permission **ManageChannels**

 `/user` Get informations about an user (Username, ID, avatar and when they joined discord

-⚠️ You can read more about bots we make in our website! **https://usfteam.pages.dev/** If you need support, you can join our Discord Server https://dsc.gg/usfteam or send a mail to usfdiscordteam@gmail.com